 The Obalon balloon is made up of three different smaller balloons that are filled with gas and introduced into the patient’s stomach one at a time during three different appointments over three months.

-The balloon is placed in the patient’s stomach by the patient swallowing a capsule that contains the balloon and also has a tiny tube attached.
-The doctor uses this tube to inflate the balloon to a predetermined size and the tube is detached.
-The patient leaves the office with no downtime and returns a month later to receive the second balloon and then a third the following month.
+The patient swallows a capsule containing the balloon and a tiny tube, which the doctor then uses to inflate the balloon to a predetermined size in the patient’s stomach.
+The doctor then detaches the tube.
+Finally, the patient leaves the office with no downtime and returns a month later to receive the second balloon and then a third the following month.

 The patient participates in supervised treatment for a full twelve months with the support of their weight loss clinic.
 The balloons are removed after six months but the patient is to continue using portion control, exercise, and continue a low-calorie diet for the remainder of the supervised program.

 One soft silicone balloon is used by the Orbera® Balloon to occupy space in the stomach, fill it with saline, and act as portion control.
 This helps individuals to prevent eating too much at one time and to feel full faster and longer.

 The doctors perform the Orbera balloon placement, which is a convenient procedure that can be completed in a single office visit.
 They use an endoscope, a camera-equipped tool, to lower the deflated balloon into the patient’s stomach while lightly sedating them.
 Once the doctors place it, they fill the balloon with saline, resembling the size of a grapefruit, to provide effective weight loss solutions.